 The present Nether Kellet Community Primary School on Bridge Road was built in 1972.
 It was extended in 2003 by the erection of the assembly hall/gymnasium and in 2008 a further extension added extra storage, office space and disabled toilets.
 In 2007, a pleasant garden was created by members of the Gardening Club, and a splendid play area was set up nearby.

 Further along Shaw Lane stands the Village Hall, erected 1964, and since modernised several times.
-It is in constant use by a wide range of organisations including the Bowling Club, ìGood Companionsî, Brownies, Play School, Womenís Institute, Gardening Club, etc. The licensed bar can be opened for functions, by arrangement with the Village Hall Club.
+It is in constant use by a wide range of organisations (past and present) including the Bowling Club, Good Companions, Brownies, Play School, Womens Institute, Gardening Club, etc. The licensed bar can be opened for functions, by arrangement with the Village Hall Committee.
 A small, well-used playground is located opposite the hall, in a corner of the village field.

 Skirting back round the field, the natural spring on the right of Halton road is the one that gives the village its name.
 Even in times of drought, its clear water continues to pour into a stone trough.

-On the corner of Halton Road and Main Road is the village shop.
-Until 2008 this was also a Post Office, but despite vociferous protest, closure went ahead, removing an invaluable service and threatening the viability of the villageís only shop.
+On the corner of Halton Road and Main Road is the old village shop.
+Until 2008 this was also a Post Office, but despite vociferous protest, closure went ahead, removing an invaluable service.
+Despite a later attempt to rejuvenate it, the village’s only shop closed in 2018.
 Across the Main Road is the tiny Anglican Church of St. Marks.
 “The Limeburners” the village’s public house nearby recalls that roasting limestone in special stone-built kilns to produce agricultural lime and lime-mortar was once an important commercial activity in the area.
 As we shall see, the remains of two such kilns can be seen on the outskirts of the village.

 Many of the old farmhouses and barns have been converted into tasteful dwellings as the mechanisation of farming has very greatly reduced the numbers of farmers and farm labourers.